Nekroze/drydock/docs/usage.rst

 Once a master container has been constructed it will be stored as an image in the hosts docker repository and **DryDock** will provide the user with the command required to run that specific container.
+It may be worth adding the docker ``--rm=true`` switch to the provided command. using this in an upstart script for example would mean that each boot or restart of the master container will be fresh from the original image that was created.

 .. note::